Most new Brand Managers mistakenly think this role is about managing others, but more importantly, you must transition from do-er to owner.

 4. Not good with ambiguity

 Some Brand Managers opt for the safety of easy and well-known answers.
 They struggle with the unknown and get scared of ambiguity.
-Brand Managers that become too predictable for their team create work in the market that also becomes predictable and fails to drive the brand.
+Brand Managers who become too predictable for their team create work in the market that also becomes predictable and fails to drive the brand.
 These Brand Managers are OK–they don’t have much wrong, but they don’t have much right.
 You need to be comfortable with conceptual thinking when doing brand positioning work or finding a winning brand concept that sets up your creative brief.

 Advice: